erizov/Professor/semester_4/lecture_16_deployment_patterns/circuit_breaker/README.md

 4. Implement Circuit Breaker from scratch using only the function signature
 5. Modify Circuit Breaker to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Circuit Breaker for a specific use case (e.g., nearly sorted data)
+7. Optimize Circuit Breaker for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Circuit Breaker
 9. Compare Circuit Breaker performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Circuit Breaker to solve a production problem
+10. Design a structure that uses Circuit Breaker to solve a production problem
 11. Create unit tests with 100% code coverage for Circuit Breaker
 12. Write a technical blog post explaining Circuit Breaker to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Circuit Breaker is widely used in production systems
+- **Enterprise Applications**: Circuit Breaker is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Capability Optimization**: Applied to improve system efficiency -Architecturetem Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions